 More of a decorative concrete, exposed aggregate incorporates stone with concrete to achieve a visually aesthetic design.
 It is often seen on patios, pathways and driveways.

 Combining concrete and timber to create concrete framework for your property.

 Last but not least, the foundation of your property is extremely important.
 A solid base can be a world of difference and concrete is the most popular option.

-Get 3 free quotes from local concreters today and be sure to interview potential candidates thoroughly, and view some of their work if possible.
+Get three free quotes from local concreters today and be sure to interview potential candidates thoroughly, and view some of their work if possible.
 At Service.com.au, we verify businesses in order to assist our clients so that they can see which concrete contractor has been recommended.

 Service.com.au offers a range of concreters within your local area.
 There are a number of specialists to choose from with varying prices and skills to fit your budget and needs.
 Specialists are worthwhile due to their competitive prices, premium workmanship and specialised equipment for their area of expertise.

-When taking quotes, you should check licenses, insurance, whether they will provide a written quote and their references.
-As always, take quotes from at least three different concretors to establish a benchmark price for your specific job.
+When taking quotes, you should check licences, insurance, whether they will provide a written quote and their references.
+As always, take quotes from at least three different concreters to establish a benchmark price for your specific job.
 Service.com.au offers a range of concreters within your local area.
 There are a number of specialists to choose from with varying prices and skills to fit your budget and needs.